The Docent Council

 What is the time commitment for Docents?

-Docents attend required training sessions to learn about exhibitions, collections, art history, and gallery teaching, 2-3 times a month, September through May every year.
+Every year Docents attend required training sessions to learn about exhibitions, collections, art history, and gallery teaching, two to three times a month from September through May.
 Docents may opt to attend training on Monday mornings or Tuesday evenings.

 A “full-time” docent chooses a weekday and is assigned up to two tours on that day, weekly, mid-September to mid-June.
 A docent who works 20 hours or more outside the home is a “part-time” docent, committing to 24 tours per year, year-round, opting to be either a weekday or weekend/evening docent.

 If admitted into the program, there is no tuition fee for the Docent-in-Training course.
 Several textbooks are required to purchase.
 All Docents and Docents-in-Training are required to pay annual dues to the Wadsworth Atheneum Docent Council.
-Additionally, they must maintain an active membership to the Wadsworth Atheneum.
+Additionally, they must maintain an active membership to the museum.

 Are there other activities of the Docent Council?